-A pacemaker is a small medical device that’s placed in the chest or abdomen of some people to correct certain heart problems.
+A pacemaker is a small medical device that’s placed in the chest or abdomen to correct certain heart problems.

 What is a pacemaker?

 A pacemaker is a device that gives off electrical impulses to your heart.
-These make your heart beat more regularly.
+These make your heart beat at a normal rate.
 It consists of a battery, a tiny computer and a generator in a thin metal box, along with wires that connect the pacemaker to your heart.